diptayan2k/Code_Debugger/readme.md

 User can provide custom test cases, an input file or a code of random test generator.
 The application also displays the compilation and run time of both the programs.

+Demo of the application : https://drive.google.com/file/d/1PNXfKOxz2pxT0U8fc0AWtUaT8LNXobjb/view?usp=sharing

-User Interface of the program :
+User Interface of the application :

 ![image](https://user-images.githubusercontent.com/44607923/95125711-fe5b6200-0772-11eb-9781-158460046012.png)